ocaml/merlin/README.md

 for a sample configuration.
 Modify it according to your needs.

 Files:

+- plugin/merlin.vim -- sample configuration
 - autoload/
   - merlin.vim   -- main vim script
   - merlin.py    -- helper script needed by merlin.vim
                     (has to be in the same directory)
-- plugin/merlin.vim -- main configuration
-- ftplugin/      -- automatically enable merlin for some filetypes
 - syntax\_checkers/
                     -- integration with syntastic (ocaml or omlet)
                     -- set g:syntastic_ocaml_checkers = ['merlin']